 Returning Home from Teaching Abroad: What's Next?

-Written by: Colleen Contestabile
+Written By: Colleen Contestabile

 For some, teaching English abroad is a lifelong career.
 For the majority of us, teaching abroad is a way to travel and bide time, while you uncover your passions and figure out the next move.
 You can bide time for a year, or two, or three (or five, or ten!) but, the day eventually comes when it’s time to make that next move.